Belize Drought Outlook

 Because of the Normal to Below Normal rainfall that the country experience during 2014 Wet and the end of 2015 Dry Season and also the Below Normal rainfall that is prevailing in 2015 Wet season some parts of Belize especially the North and some Inland areas of the country are experiencing drought.
 Drought condition will continue thru to the end of the Hurricane season.

 The information contained herein is provided with the understanding that The National Meteorological Service of Belize makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of this statement.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.

-Next Drought Statement will be issued in the first week of August 2015.
+Next Drought Statement will be issued by 10th October 2015.